1· How long have you been biking to school?

 2· Why did you start?

-3· What’s one fun story from your walking/biking to school?
+3· What’s one fun story from your walking/biking experience?

 4· How does walking/biking to school impact your ability to get to work?

 I work in the city and my commute from Amelia’s school is pretty short.

 5· What advice would you give to other parents interested in walking/biking to school?

 Pick a day or two each week that you’d like to bike or walk with your child.
 Put it on the calendar.
 Make an event out of it and plan with other family members accordingly.
 Leave yourself extra time to get it down.
 Once you do it a few times, everyone gets a little faster at getting out the door and following your route.
 You’ll probably also find you’ll want to do it more often.